emqx/emqx-docs/en_US/observability/statsd.md

 ```

-You need to restart emqx server after modifying the configuration items to take effect.
+You need to restart EMQX server after modifying the configuration items to take effect.

 ## Dashboard Update